varun7860/SVT_Robotics_Challenge/README.md

 4.Random Library - To Randomly Generate Load id and Its position
 - ```pip3 install random```

+I have made a requirements.txt file which you can use to install all these commands with one go like this
+- ```pip3 install r-requirements.txt```

 ## My Solution

 ## Instructions for Running the Program